8. Application Exercise – Version 3

 }

-// returns the data used to calculate the tax
+// returns data for tax calculation

 public function getTaxAdminData(): TaxAdminData {

-// return the [$this->taxAdminData] attribute
+// we make the attribute [$this->taxAdminData]

 return $this->taxAdminData;